-On or shortly after May 15th (2018) Blackboard Learn will be upgraded to activate Ultra Navigation.
+On May 15th 2018 Blackboard Learn at Loyola was upgraded to activate Ultra Navigation.
 This changes how users log in and find their courses in Blackboard, but makes only minor, cosmetic changes to the structure or content of courses.

 Ultra Navigation is one step, but not the final step, toward implementing Blackboard Ultra Experience here at Loyola.
 The Ultra Experience is a new version of Blackboard with a completely new look and feel that will impact the structure and content of all courses.
-The change being made now is much smaller in scope.
+The change made in May much smaller in scope.

-1: The login screen (loyno.blackboard.com) will have a different appearance.
-However, it will still ask for a username and password, and provide a link to help for Blackboard users.
+1: The login screen (loyno.blackboard.com) will has different appearance.
+However, it still asks for a username and password, and provides a link to help for Blackboard users.

-2: The Landing Page (first screen after logging in) will be the Activity Stream page, identifying upcoming and recent events in the user's active courses.
+2: The Landing Page (first screen after logging in) is now the Activity Stream page, identifying upcoming and recent events in the user's active courses.
 The Activity Stream reminds students of upcoming due dates and feedback from instructors.
 It reminds instructors of submissions needing grading, messages from students, and the like.

-3: A new Navigation Panel on the left-hand side of the screen will always provide options for accessing individual courses, the Blackboard Calendar, My Grades, and other Blackboard tools and university resources.
+3: A new Navigation Panel on the left-hand side of the screen provides options for accessing individual courses, the Blackboard Calendar, My Grades, and other Blackboard tools and university resources.

-4: A new Courses Page will list all courses in which the user is enrolled.
+4: A new Courses Page lists all courses in which the user is enrolled.
 The list can be customized by hiding courses, and instructors will have the option of marking courses as private (unavailable to students) or completed (students can see content but can't submit any kind of work).

-5: There will be a new Institution Page, with links to selected university resources.
+5: There is a new Institution Page, with links to selected university resources.

-6: Within each course there will be small differences in the appearance of text and/or buttons in the course menu, and in the standard icons that identify different types of course content (tests, documents, assignments, links, etc.).
+6: Within each course there are only small differences in the appearance of text and/or buttons in the course menu, and in the standard icons that identify different types of course content (tests, documents, assignments, links, etc.).

-The organizational structure of each course, including content files (PowerPoint slides, Word Processing Documents, Links, Videos, etc.), will remain unchanged.
-Course functions such as the grade center, "needs grading," discussion boards, online tests, and submission of written assignments, will work the same way and will largely look the same as now.
+The organizational structure of each course, including content files (PowerPoint slides, Word Processing Documents, Links, Videos, etc.), remains unchanged.
+Course functions such as the grade center, "needs grading," discussion boards, online tests, and submission of written assignments, work the same way and largely look the same as now.

 to watch a 2-minute video about the Activity Stream page on Blackboard TV (YouTube)